-Table 5 What you need to do: Notes to help you: Column 2.
-UK-based charities (open competitive process) You need to include all research grants and contracts income from all charitable foundations, charitable trusts etc., based in the UK which are registered with the Charity Commission for England and Wales.
-This column should also include research income from any exempt charities not covered in columns 1 and 4, those organisations recognised as charities by the Office of the Scottish Charity Regulator (OSCR) in Scotland, and charities in Northern Ireland recognised as having charitable status by HMRC or registered with the Charity Commission for Northern Ireland.
-For income from charities to be treated as awarded through open competition and peer review you should ensure that it meets the criteria set out in Annex A.5 Column 3.
+Table 5 What you need to do: Notes to help you: registered with the Charity Commission for Northern Ireland.
+Column 3.
 UK-based charities (other) You need to include all research grants and contracts income from all charitable foundations, charitable trusts etc., based in the UK which are registered with the Charity Commission for England and Wales.
 This column should also include research income from any exempt charities not covered in columns 1 and 4, those organisations recognised as charities by the Office of the Scottish Charity Regulator (OSCR) in Scotland, and charities in Northern Ireland recognised as having charitable status by HMRC or registered with the Charity Commission for Northern Ireland.
 This column will include all UK-based charity income which is not treated as awarded through open competition and peer review (included in column 2).
 Column 4.
-UK Central Government bodies/local You need to include all research grants and contracts income from UK central government bodies, UK local authorities and UK health and This should include government departments, and other organisations financed from central government funds,
+UK Central Government bodies/local authorities, health and hospital authorities You need to include all research grants and contracts income from UK central government bodies, UK local authorities and UK health and hospital authorities, except Research Councils and UK public corporations.
+This should include government departments, and other organisations financed from central government funds, including registered charities which are predominantly funded from central government.
+Research grants and contracts income from non- departmental public bodies (NDPBs), including the British Council, should be included under this column.
+Where one of these UK-based bodies disburses funds derived from the EU, this should be disclosed in this column.
+If Innovate UK income satisfies the criteria set out in Annex A, it should be included in column 4; otherwise, it should be returned as Other income (Table 4 row 4ai).